Close

 Folic acid

-In addition, women who are pregnant, or planning a pregnancy, are recommended to take a daily supplement of 800 mcg folic acid.
-This should be taken for at least one month before, and three months following, becoming pregnant.
+In addition to food, women who are pregnant, or planning a pregnancy, are recommended to take a daily supplement of 800 mcg folic acid for at least one month before, and the first three months of pregnancy.
 If the pregnancy was unplanned, take it as soon as possible.

 Vitamin A